churchill-kungu/demo-repo/README.md

 # Demo
- log in authetification for new  user.
+ log in authetification for new  user and ld users